Modern Slavery Statement

 Recruitment

-XPS operates a robust recruitment and selection policy which outlines the Group’s commitment to attracting talent with the requisite skill set, across diverse working groups to ensure we remain an award-winning company within the industry.
-Underpinning this, we have implemented a robust compliance checks process, ensuring the risk of forced and compulsory labour is eliminated.
-All newly hired employees and non-employees (agency workers) undergo background vetting checks before they commence employment with us.
-The checks include, right to work, credit, criminal, terrorist and reference checks and any areas for concern are investigated before the employment commences.
+XPS has a strong recruitment and selection policy that reflects the Group’s commitment to attracting talent with the necessary skills from diverse backgrounds.
+This approach helps us maintain our status as an award-winning company within the industry.
+To support this policy, we have implemented a robust compliance checks process, ensuring the risk of forced and compulsory labour is eliminated.

 Remuneration